educational-resources-and-services/bibletags-widget/widgetAPI.md

 containerEls: HTMLElement
 ```

-- the first time the [show](#show) function is called with a `containerEl` not included here, rendering of the widget will be slow.
+- *recommended* since the first time the [show](#show) function is called with a `containerEl` not included here, rendering of the widget will be slow.
 - up to 10
 - container elements with the css value of `position: static` will be changed to `position: relative`